 - Use an oven-safe thermometer.
-Place the thermometer on a rack in the center of your oven.
+Place the oven thermometer on a rack in the center of your oven.
 Pre-heat your oven to the temperature you’d like to test (350° F, or 177° C) is generally a good recommendation).
-Once the oven is preheated, check the temperature on the thermometer inside.
+Once the oven is preheated, check the temperature on the oven thermometer inside.
 Repeat this step in ten minutes.
 If the temperature varies, that’s a sure sign that your oven temperature is off and you should adjust your baking temperatures accordingly.

 - Use the Sugar Method if you don't have an oven-safe thermometer.

 - Preheat your oven to 375° F (186° C).
 Line a cookie sheet with tin foil and place a small amount (about a teaspoon) of sugar on it.

 - Once the oven is preheated, place the sheet inside it for 15 minutes.